abbeydoyle/sql-employee-tracker/README.md

 - Press ‘esc’ at any time to end the process
 - Try to bypass an inquirer prompt and receive an error message
+- Add an employee, role, or department then select "View all employees/roles/departments" to verify your addition occurred
-- Update an employee's role then select "View all employees" to verify your change occurred
+- Update an employee's role or manager then select "View all employees" to verify your change occurred

-- Select different employee types for role-specific prompts
-- Add as many employees as desired and watch the correct card types and count populate
-- Select an employee's email and your email program will open and populate the TO field
-- Select your engineer's Github profile name and their portfolio will open
-- Attempt to bypass a prompt and an error message will appear
-- Attempt to type in a non-email string in the email prompt and an error message will appear
-- Run the built in Jest tests with the command "npm test"
-- Try out a different color theme each time!
+- Delete an employee, role, or department then select "View all employees/roles/departments" to verify your deletion occurred
+- Sort employees by various managers or departments to view a more succinct list
+- View a department's budget as the totalized salary of that department's employees

 <!-- Go the extra mile and write tests for your application.
 Then provide examples on how to run them here. -->